MENU

 Personal Overview

 Dr. Cosentino has 40 years of research, teaching, and consulting experience.
-This background has allowed him to teach 16 courses, from the freshman to graduate levels.
+This background has allowed him to teach 18 courses, from the freshman to graduate levels.
 He strives to teach FUNdamentals at every level, whether it be freshman or graduate level.
 His wide breadth of knowledge also enabled him to serve as the Principal Investigator on $5 million in funded research for 26 state and nationally funded projects.
 He has worked with 14 faculty in civil, mechanical, systems, computer, and electrical engineering plus environmental science.
 He has authored over 50 journal papers and reports.
+His researd has truly paid off, with a $10 million dollar test road constructed on SR 301 in Stark Fl and geotechicnal consultants around the US using his instrumetned testing eqipment to save their clients hundreds of thousands of dollars.

 His research expertise within the geotechnical/highway engineering field is vast.
-It includes the reuse of waste materials, instrumentation, and deep foundation works.
-He, along with a team of colleagues, has developed reuse applications for a wide range of waste materials; including waste glass, waste tires, waste-to-energy ash, reclaimed asphalt and reclaimed concrete pavements.
+It includes the sustainable reuse of waste materials, instrumentation, and deep foundation works.
+He, along with a team of colleagues, has developed reuse applications for a wide range of waste materials; including waste glass, waste tires, waste-to-energy ash, reclaimed asphalt, and reclaimed concrete pavements.
 The instrumentation work has dramatically improved the use of the pressuremeter throughout the country.
-He also developed fiber optic sensors for measuring pressures in soils, chloride content and traffic classification systems.
-Recently, he has also been heavily involved with research in the deep foundation area, heading studies on excessive pile driving rebound that helped FDOT avoid the problem and clearly identify the Florida soils that produce the phenomenon.
+He also developed fiber optic sensors for measuring pressures in soils, chloride content, and traffic classification systems.
+Recently, he has also been heavily involved with research in the deep foundation area, heading studies on excessive pile-driving rebound that helped FDOT avoid the problem and clearly identify the Florida soils that produce the phenomenon.

 Dr. Cosentino has also been heavily involved in the American Society of Civil Engineers student chapter, having served as the faculty advisor for over 30 years.
 During this time Florida Tech won the National Concrete Canoe Competition (the only private university to ever accomplish this feat) hosted the event twice, qualified for Nationals eight times, and established an endowment for the student chapter in honor of our late Alumni Eric Primavera which you can access through this link: https://www.fit.edu/giving/what-to-support/asce-student-chapter/